 Convection is when the movement of air removes the heat from a warm area to a cooler area

 Radiation is transfer of heat from an warmer object to a cooler by infrared radiation without direct contact.

-The coat is also indirect involved in the heat loss thru evaporation –this is when heat leaves the body thru fluid.
-In this case its heat loss thru fluid leaving the skin.
+The coat is also indirectly involved in the heat loss thru evaporation –this is when heat leaves the body thru fluid.
+In this case, its heat loss thru fluid leaving the skin.